medibloc/panacea-core/CONTRIBUTING.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Additionally, each PR should only address a single issue.

-Pull requests are merged by [code owners](./CODEOWNERS).
-All pull requests must be squashed before being merged, and also be rebased on top of the `main`.

 ### Requesting Reviews

 [Code owners](./CODEOWNERS) are marked automatically as the reviewers.